NCAR/HPC-Docs/docs/storage-systems/stratus/getting-started-with-an-object-storage-admin-account.md

 Select the permissions you want to grant, as shown in Figure 7, to enable access for *authenticated* users or *anonymous* users.
-Note that the Data Commons System is currently only reachable from devices on the internal UCAR network.
+Note that the Data Commons System is currently only reachable from devices on the StaffNet network.
 Devices outside of the UCAR network are not able to access the storage system, even for *anonymous* access.

 ## Vendor documentation